How is the school year divided?

 Parents will be informed of their child’s next teacher after Trinity half term.
 There will be formal meeting times between teachers so that social and academic information is passed on.

 Are there school clubs available?

 A wide variety of lunch-time and after school clubs are offered throughout the school year.
-These clubs change frequently and parents are kept informed of those offered each term.

 Are there any other curriculum activities in which my child can take part?

 Pupils can be coached in Speech and Drama, Ballet, Piano and various instruments.
 There is an additional charge for these lessons which are given by external staff and further details may be obtained from the School Office.

 Our wrap around care provision (Early/Late Club) is made available for children outside normal school hours from 08.00 to 08.30 and 15.20 to 17.45.
 Sessions are flexible, charged half-hourly each month, and can be booked on a regular or ‘as you need’ basis.

 What do I do if my child is unwell?

 If a child has had a temperature the previous evening or overnight we advise that they should stay at home the next day, because the school day is busy and long.
 If your child becomes unwell during the course of the School day we will contact you if we feel this is appropriate for the situation, and advise you to collect him/her from School.
 Prescription medication can be administered in School by our First Aid trained staff.
 All medication must be taken to the School Office in the morning, be named, and daily dosage should be signed for in the School Office by a parent or guardian.

 What if they have to attend a medical appointment?